 So, you’ve been scrolling through Instagram and have come upon some excellent smartphone macro photography.
-Congratulations on finding one of the most exciting and utilizable kinds of smartphone photography!
+Congratulations on finding one of the most exciting and utilizable kinds of mobile photography!

 View this post on Instagram

-In the simplest terms, smartphone macro photography is the photographing of tiny items with a smartphone as opposed to a DSLR or mirrorless camera.
+In the simplest terms, smartphone macro photography is the photographing of super small items with a smartphone as opposed to a DSLR or mirrorless camera.
 You can read about the pros and cons of smartphone photography in comparison to the two here.

-While smartphone macro photography is a bit of a niche within the larger smartphone photography world, it is a wildly popular one in the regular photography industry.
+While mobile macro photography is a bit of a niche within the larger smartphone photography world, it is a wildly popular one in the regular photography industry.

-The idea of macro photography is to capture as much detail in a photo as possible – from a bug’s antennae to a water droplet on a leaf.
+The idea of shooting macro is to capture as much detail in a photo as possible – from the hair on a bug’s antennae to a water droplet on a leaf.
 Sometimes because of the immense detail captured while doing smartphone macro photography, the images look abstract.
-This abstract style is an interesting concept to play with for some smartphone photographers.
+The abstract style has an allure for a great many phone photographers.

 In the eyes of many photography professionals, macro photography is a term only used when the subject is the same size as your camera sensor or smaller.
 According to these people, the term is frequently misused by people who’re just taking photos of little things.